GLOBAL MARKETS-German growth stunner cheers markets

 LONDON, Feb 13 (Reuters) - A forecast-smashing growth reading from Germany sent stock markets higher and low-rated bond yields lower on Friday, putting global equities on track for a second straight week of gains.

-The euro edged higher, on course for a third week of gains - its best performance in just under a year against the dollar - while oil rose above $60 a barrel for the first time this year.
+The euro edged higher, on course for a third week of gains, its best performance in just under a year against the dollar.

 Germany’s economy grew by a much stronger than expected 0.7 percent in the fourth quarter, a figure described by one economist as a “thunderbolt” that pointed to a stronger 2015 and that would fuel optimism for the broader euro zone economy.